MEGAN E. SAXELBY

 - Develop curriculum that promotes social emotional intelligence and pro-social critical thinking

-- Create visual imagery to accompany lessons that increase student engagement and enhance retention
+- Create visual imagery to accompany lessons that increases student engagement and enhances retention

 - Facilitate programming to support teacher professional development in application of the Owning Up curriculum

 Learning Specialist and Humanities Teacher Fall 2018-Present

 - Worked with 9th grade team to incorporate competencies around diversity, inclusion, and metacognition into existing humanities curriculum to increase student wellbeing, social awareness, and critical thinking.

 - Developed programming to increase teacher competency around supporting students with learning differences.

 - Recognized as community thought leader in the fields of social emotional learning and diversity, equity, and inclusion.